-The Friesian is truly out of this world.
-This horse breed is associated with grace and beauty.
+The Friesian breed is associated with grace and beauty.
 With its marvelous history, the equine is a favorite among horse owners all over the world.
 The horse is easy to distinguish due to its stunning features.
-Let’s get the nitty-gritty of the Friesian Horse.
+The Friesian horse has a rich history that dates back to the Middle Ages.
+The average cost for the Friesian ranges from $20,000 to $50,000, which is quite pricey.

 Friesian Horse History